Southampton-RSG-Training/git-novice/setup.md

 ~~~
 {: .language-bash}

 `cd` will move to your home directory, and `git clone` will download a copy of the materials.
-Once you're all set up, [we can start the course](git-novice-what-is-version-control).

 {% include links.md %}